No more guessing ... try the BEST keto and low-carb macro calculator PLUS you get a FREE 5-Day Meal Plan & Shopping List.

 Calculate your own macro goals depending on whether you want to lose weight or maintain weight.

 Discover how many carbs, protein, fat, and calories to have each day.
 It works for a low-carb diet and a keto diet.

-If you are new here, I suggest you read the low-carb keto diet FAQ and download your FREE diet sheet with easy meals and snacks for beginners.
+If you are new here, I suggest downloading your FREE diet sheet with easy meals and snacks for beginners.

 What are macros?

 Macronutrients are carbs, fat, and protein.
 Micronutrients are vitamins and minerals.

 - Carbohydrates - are simple sugars and starches.
 All digestible carbohydrates will raise your blood sugars and trigger an insulin demand, trigger hunger, and affect mood, mental clarity, skin, and inflammation to name just a few.
 There are no essential carbohydrates.